Disentangling Exploration of Large Language Models by Optimal Exploitation: Related Work

-\textbf{Exploration in reinforcement learning.} Our evaluation is closely related to exploration in RL.
+\textbf{Intrinsic motivation and reinforcement learning.} Our evaluation is closely related to exploration in RL.
 Early approaches predominantly relied on random methods, such as epsilon-greedy strategies \cite{mnih2013playing, lillicrap2015continuous}.
-More recent research has shifted toward developing intelligent exploration techniques \cite{zhang2021metacure, ecoffet2019go, norman2023first, mazoure2023accelerating}.
-Methods that decouple exploration and exploitation are particularly relevant to our work \cite{liu2021decoupling, avner2012decouplingbandit, norman2023first, zhang2021metacure, duan2016rl2, schafer2021decoupling, whitney2021decoupled}.
-In methods, such as First-Explore \cite{norman2023first} exploration and exploitation are handled by separate policies, with the exploration policy informing subsequent exploitation decisions.
+More recent research has shifted toward developing intelligent exploration techniques \cite{ecoffet2019go, norman2023first, mazoure2023accelerating} and extending algorithms with intrinsic motivation \cite{schmidhuber2010formal, klyubin2005empowerment, pathak2017curiosity, bellemare2016unifying, achiam2017surprise, burda2018exploration}.
+Methods that decouple exploration and exploitation are particularly relevant to our work \cite{avner2012decouplingbandit, norman2023first, schafer2021decoupling, whitney2021decoupled}.
+For example, First-Explore \cite{norman2023first} uses separate actors for exploration and exploitation, with the exploration policy informing subsequent exploitation decisions.
 Generally, RL focuses on stabilizing the decoupled policies.
 Evaluations use non-optimal exploitation returns as optimal policies can be hard to obtain in complex environments.
-Contrary, we measure the optimal exploitation return for the evaluation of LLMs.
-Agent returns and LLM exploitation do not provide reliable estimates.
+On the contrary, we interpret an optimal exploitation as a diagnostic tool, analogous to oracle policies and optimal value functions in the literature.
+We make use of environments with pre-specified optimal exploitation algorithms, as agent returns and LLM exploitation do not provide reliable estimates.